What is set point weight and why do we need to accept our bodies as they are, no matter their natural range?

 After years of unhealthy eating habits, it’s unlikely that you’re aware of your body’s set point range.
 It can take time to find where your body is most comfortable, however, this leaves plenty of room for discomfort.

-“I’ve fallen into the trap of assuming that once I reach the bottom tear of a healthy BMI, that I’d be finished.
+“I’ve fallen into the trap of assuming that once I reach the bottom tear of a healthy BMI, I’d be finished.
 However, my treatment team soon put a stop to that.”

 For example, if you eat more than needed to maintain, your body may raise its temperature in order to speed up your metabolism to burn off the extra energy.
-If you’ve been actively dieting or restricting, then the metabolic rate slows down in order to cling onto as much energy as it can.
+If you’ve been actively dieting or restricting, then the metabolic rate slows down in order to cling to as much energy as it can.

 >> Forget about the scales.

-If my fourteen year battle with anorexia has proven anything, it’s that the scale holds a power I simply can’t understand or avoid.
+If my fourteen-year battle with anorexia has proven anything, it’s that the scale holds a power I simply can’t understand or avoid.
 Every time I relapse it has something to do with the number displayed on the scale.
-Whether it’s in the doctor’s office, my home or in the gym, those numbers will always make me horrible.
+Whether it’s in the doctor’s office, my home, or in the gym, those numbers will always make me horrible.

 I want to touch on this subject a little later when I finally manage to divorce myself completely from the scale.
 For now, however, I can only dream of the day that I finally allow my body to be what she wants to be, weight included.

 >> Speak to yourself positively.